Updated: Jul 27

 AI impacted many human rights.
 The risks due to the ability of AI to track and analyze our digital lives are compounded because of the sheer amount of data we produce today as we use the Internet.
 With the increased use of the Internet to Things devices and attempts to shift toward smart cities, people soon will be creating a trail of data for nearly every aspect of their lives.
 In such a world, not only are there huge risks to privacy, but the situation raises the question of whether data protection will even be possible.
 GPS mapping apps may risk violating freedom of movement.
 A looming direct threat to free expression is through bot-enabled online harassment.
 Just as people can use AI-powered technology to facilitate the spread of disinformation or influence public debate, they can use it to create and propagate content designed to incite war, discrimination, hostility, terrorism, or violence.
 If automation shifts the labour market significantly, it may lead to a rise in unemployment.
 There is a danger that health insurance providers could use AI for profiling based on certain behaviours and history.
 AI-powered DNA and genetics testing could be used in efforts to produce children with only desired qualities.
 If AI is used to track and predict students’ performance in such a way that limits the eligibility to study certain subjects or have access to certain educational opportunities, the right to education will be put at risk.

 Human Rights cannot address all the present and unforeseen concerns pertaining to AI.
 Technology companies and researchers should conduct Human Rights Impact Assessments through the life cycle of their AI systems.
 Governments should acknowledge their human rights obligations and incorporate a duty to protect fundamental rights in national AI policies.
 Social institutions, professionals of various departments/sectors and individuals should work together to operate human rights in all areas.
 UN leadership should also assume a central role in international technology meets by promoting shared global values based on fundamental rights and human dignity.
 It is mandatory to identify the potential adverse outcomes for human rights, private-sector actors should assess risks and AI system may cause human rights violations.
 Taking effective action to prevent and mitigate the harms, as well as track the responses is also necessary.
-Providing transparency to the maximum extent, establishing appropriate mechanisms for accountability and remedy are also recommended.
+Providing transparency to the maximum extent, establishing appropriate mechanisms for accountability and remedy is also recommended.

 Microsoft completed the first Human Rights Impact Assessment on AI for a major tech company.
-It is the methodology for the business sector that are used to examine the impact of a product or action from the viewpoint of the rights holders-whether they be direct consumers or external stakeholders.
+It is the methodology for the business sector that is used to examine the impact of a product or action from the viewpoint of the rights holders-whether they be direct consumers or external stakeholders.
 In April 2008, around four thousand Google employees sent a letter to their CEO demanding the company to cease its contract to participate in an AI development project called Maven with the US Department of Defense (biased and weaponized AI.)
 While some major international Human Rights organizations are starting to focus on AI, additional attention is needed from civil society on potential risks and harms.
 Dozens of countries have initiated national strategies on AI, yet human rights are not central to many of their efforts vis-a-vis European Union’s General Data Protection Regulation, Global Affairs Canada’s Digital Inclusion Lab, Australian Human Rights Commission project, A law passed by New York city etc.

 The UN has yet to sustain a focus on AI from a right perspective with some notable exceptions, particularly from UN independent investigators, special rapporteurs, and their Secretary General’s strategy on new technology.
 In September 2018, the UN Secretary-General released a strategy on new technologies that seek to align the use of technologies like AI with global values found in the UN Charter, the Universal Declaration of Human Rights, and International law.
 Intergovernmental